NiklasPfister/adaXT/docs/user_guide/creatingCriteria.md

 Again the majority of the Cython is not mandatory but speeds up the code.
 On line 26 we access our previously defined custom mean function, which returns the mean of the $X$ indices and the mean of the $Y$ indices as described above.
-Then at line 27 we loop over all the indices a second time and calculate
+Then on line 27 we loop over all the indices a second time and calculate
 $\sum_{i \in I} (X[i, 0] -
 \mu_X) (Y[i] - \mu_Y)$ and
 $\sum_{i \in I} (X[i, 0] - \mu_X)^2$ which are the numerator and denominator,